 The sort key allows Redshift to use zone maps to avoid reading entire blocks based on predicates e.g. a table containing a timestamp for a sort key, will skip blocks containing old data.

-To optimise your data for querying, you need to co-locate data by frequently joined tables using distribution keys to avoid data transfers between nodes.
+To optimize your data for querying, you need to co-locate data by frequently joined tables using Distribution Keys to avoid data transfers between nodes.

-Use sort keys on joined columns to allow fast merge joins and use of zone maps.
+Use sort keys on joined columns to allow fast merge joins and the use of zone maps.
 This compression allows you to denormalize data without a heavy overhead or penalty in incremental storage allowing you to simplify queries and limit joins.
-Always denormalise commonly used join attributes onto large tables.
+Always denormalize commonly used join attributes onto large tables.

 AWS does not automatically reclaim the unused space that is free when you delete rows and update rows.
 To perform an update, Redshift deletes the original row and appends the updated row so every update is effectively deleted followed by an INSERT.